StarRocks/starrocks/docs/en/table_design/indexes/Prefix_index_sort_key.md

     6 rows in set (0.00 sec)
     ```

 - If the sort key are specified in the table using `ORDER BY`, the Prefix index is formed based on the sort key.
-If sort key is not specified using `ORDER BY`, Prefix index is formed based on the Key columns.
+If sort key is not specified using `ORDER BY`, the Prefix index is formed based on the Key columns.

 ### How to design the sort key appropriately to form the Prefix index that can accelerate queries